taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 Launches a Taichi compute graph with provided named arguments.
 The named arguments *must* have the same count, names, and types as in the source code.

-`function.signal_event`

-Sets an event primitive to a signaled state so that the queues waiting for it can go on execution.
-If the event has been signaled, you *must* call `function.reset_event` to reset it; otherwise, an undefined behavior would occur.

-`function.reset_event`

-Sets a signaled event primitive back to an unsignaled state.

-`function.wait_event`

-Waits until an event primitive transitions to a signaled state.
-The awaited event *must* be signaled by an external procedure or a previous invocation to `function.reset_event`; otherwise, an undefined behavior would occur.

 `function.flush`

 Submits all previously invoked device commands to the offload device for execution.